CrahunGit/GithubApiOmada/README.md

 This a training for Omada.
 Just por learning purposes.

 # Configuration
-Just need to add appsettings connection string or user secrets.
+You just need to add appsettings connection string or user secrets.
 Should be configured on appsettings in integration test project as well.
 ```json
   "ConnectionStrings": {
     "Default": "YOUR_CONNECTION_STRING"